proxent/urlshortener/README.md

 Notes:
 - `BASE_URL` must be an absolute `http` or `https` URL.
 - In production, `BASE_URL` cannot point at `localhost`, `127.0.0.1`, or `::1`.

+## Prerequisites

+For local development without Docker, you will need:
+- A recent LTS version of Node.js
+- pnpm
+- PostgreSQL

 ## Local Development